Livermore’s Somerset West: 1972–1974 homes & subdivision history

-By the early 1970s, Livermore was growing up—and so were its subdivisions.
+By the early 1970s, Livermore was rapidly expanding—and so were its subdivisions.
 In May 1972, builder H.C.
-Elliott launched what would be one of his final acts in the city: Somerset West, a 90-acre neighborhood tucked just west of the original Town Square neighborhood.
-Between 1972 and 1974, 279 homes were built here—a suburban send-off wrapped in wood siding, avocado-green appliances, and gently curved cul-de-sacs.
+Elliott introduced his final project in the city: Somerset West, a 90-acre neighborhood nestled just west of the original Town Square.
+Over the next two years, 279 homes would take shape here—a quintessential suburban retreat, with wood siding, avocado-green appliances, and gently curving cul-de-sacs, marking a defining moment in Livermore’s postwar growth.

 Location of the Somerset West section of the Town Square neighborhood in Livermore, California.